Figuring out international schools in the Netherlands can be quite the task, but we’re here to help.

-The Netherlands and International Schools – All you need to know in 2019 when it comes to picking an international education in the Netherlands
+Here’s all you need to know in 2021 when it comes to picking out an international education in the Netherlands.

-International schools in the Netherlands are schools in which children who are not native to the Netherlands (usually) study at.
-The schools therefore have a variety of different cultures and nationalities within the school and they have an international education.
+International schools in the Netherlands are schools where children who aren’t native to the Netherlands (usually) study.
+The schools, therefore, have students from a range of different cultures and nationalities.
+As suggested in the name, these schools provide an international education.

-They either have an international curriculum, which is recognized everywhere, or they take up the national curriculum of a different country (for example a British international school would follow a British curriculum).
-Either way, they are known for being culturally different.
+The schools either have an international curriculum, which is recognised everywhere, or they take up the national curriculum of a different country (for example a British International School would follow a British curriculum).

-If you’re new to the whole school system in the Netherlands and wondering what the hell we might be going on about, then be sure to check our other guide to schools in the Netherlands first.
-Else this whole thing about international schools in the Netherlands may get a tad confusing if you’re new here. 😉
+If you’re new to the whole school system in the Netherlands and wondering what we might be yammering on about, then be sure to check our other guide to schools in the Netherlands first.
+Otherwise, this whole thing about international schools in the Netherlands may get a tad confusing if you’re new here. 😉

 How do you qualify for international schools in the Netherlands?

-Not everyone qualifies to go to an international school and this is set by the Dutch Ministry of Education, so be sure to check that you qualify (well, your little one) before you make this kind of decision.
+Not everyone qualifies to go to an international school and this is set by the Dutch Ministry of Education.
+So, be sure to check that you qualify (well, that your little one does) before you make this kind of decision.
 You must be:

-- A child with Dutch nationality, however the parents are due to be temporarily stationed abroad for at least 2 years and will leave within 2 years
+- A child with Dutch nationality, however, the parents are due to be temporarily stationed abroad for at least two years and will leave within two years.

 How much does it cost to go to an international school in the Netherlands?

-The costs of international schools in the Netherlands?!
-That’s the big scary question that people would rather avoid.
+What are the costs of international schools in the Netherlands?
+That’s the big scary question that many people would rather avoid.

 What is the curriculum in international schools?

-Each school varies, so it’s worth looking up the actual school to see what curriculum they follow.
-However, I will give you the quick low-down on what curriculum and what language is usually used at international schools in Holland.
+This varies between each school, so it’s worth looking up individual schools to see which curriculum they follow.
+However, we’ll give you a quick low-down on the main curriculumns and languages international schools in the Netherlands teach.

-If you are looking for a school who teaches the curriculum in your native language, try a Foreign National School – these schools will teach in their native language.
-For example a ‘British International School’ will teach in English.
-However, in general, the language of teaching for private international schools and Dutch schools is usually English, therefore this would be the best option for your child if you want your child to learn in English.
+If you are looking for a school that teaches the curriculum in your native language, try a foreign national school.
+For example, a “British International School” will teach in English.
+However, many other private international schools teach English, therefore this would be the best option for your child if you want your child to learn the language.

-In terms of national diplomas, both British and American schools always teach in their own curriculum’s, along with offering additional diplomas.
-The British School (Amsterdam), offers A-Levels however, which are the qualifications taken as you leave school at 18 in the UK.
+In terms of national diplomas, both British and American schools always teach based on their own curriculum along with offering additional diplomas.

-Although the Dutch speak English well, there are only a few official bilingual primary and secondary schools.
-This is called ‘Tweetalig Onderwijs’ AKA TTO.
-Here your child will get awarded with proficiency certificates, such as CPE diploma, CAE and English A2.
+Since the Dutch speak English well and learn it to an advanced level in many schools, there are only a few official bilingual secondary schools.
+This is called “Tweetalig Onderwijs” or TTO.
+Here your child will get awarded proficiency certificates, such as the CPE diploma, CAE, and English A2.
 Children are taught in English around half of the time and the rest is in Dutch.
-For this to happen though, the child already needs to have great proficiency in both languages.
-This is only a pilot study though, so will end next year.
+Your child needs to be proficient in both languages for them to able to cope with this teaching method.

 Pros of international schools in the Netherlands

-- Your child will be taught in an international learning environment – this is always good as we’re living in a globalised world
+- Your child will be taught in an international learning environment — this is always good as we’re living in an increasingly globalised world.

-- Your child gets taught an international curriculum and one that suits their circumstances – it will enhance their employment, especially when they are working abroad
+- Your child gets taught an international curriculum that suits their circumstances — it will enhance their employment, especially when they are working abroad.

-- The child will get a multilingual education and it’s the perfect opportunity to learn not only your native language well, but the Dutch language and other languages at the same time
+- They have the opportunity for a multilingual education and it’s the perfect opportunity to learn not only the English language well, but the Dutch language and other languages at the same time.

-- Your child will get to engage with people from all different backgrounds, cultures, religion and will make friends with a variety of different people – also very valuable in this day and age
+- Your child will be exposed to people from all different backgrounds, cultures, and religions.
+They will make friends with a variety of different people — which is very valuable in this day and age.

 Cons of international schools in the Netherlands

-- There are less international schools to choose from than regular Dutch schools
+- There are fewer international schools to choose from than regular Dutch schools.

 Where are the international schools in the Netherlands?